Danglemah, New South Wales: Locality

 Danglemah is on Jamiesons Creek, a tributary of the Peel River nestled between mountains such as Flaggy Mountain (984m) and Cooee Mountain (1019m) in the Moonbi Ranges, of the Great Dividing Range, and is halfway between the towns of Tamworth and Walcha.

-Located at 30°59′54″S 151°10′04″E Danglemah is about 320 km north of Sydney, and the village of Bendemeer, New South Wales which is 14km to the west.
+Located at 30°59′54″S 151°10′04″E Danglemah is about 320 km north of Sydney; and 14 km east of the village of Bendemeer, New South Wales.
 Danglemah is a Civil Parish in the County of Inglis.

 The elevation is about 655m above sea level.